pythonindia/inpycon2023/_pages-content/jobs-board-rules-guidelines.md

 ### Content Moderation:

 - PyCon India 2023 reserves the right to moderate and remove job posts that violate submission guidelines or community standards.
-- Users are encouraged to report any inappropriate content or issues with job posts for review.
+- Users are encouraged to report any inappropriate content or issues with job posts for review to our team at [contact@in.pycon.org](mailto:contact@in.pycon.org).

 ### Respect and Inclusivity: